NicolasPetton/Indium/sphinx-doc/setup.rst

 Jade will lookup the file ``www/js/app.js`` for the URL "http://localhost:3000/js/app.js".

 ..
-DANGER:: In order for this setup to work, make sure to call
+WARNING:: In order for this setup to work, make sure to call
             ``jade-connect-to-chrome`` from somewhere within the workspace
             directory!